Planning Tool

 How long should cocktail hour be?

-Sixty minutes is standard and usually the right amount.
-Enough time for guests to settle, have a drink, and relax; not so much that the energy starts to fade before dinner.
-If you're doing family and wedding party portraits after the ceremony with no first look, you'll typically need the full 60 minutes — and you'll miss most of it.
-If you've already finished portraits, you get cocktail hour back.
+Sixty minutes is standard and usually right — enough for guests to settle, have a drink, and relax, but not so long the energy fades before dinner.
+If you're doing family and wedding-party portraits after the ceremony with no first look, you'll typically need the full 60 minutes and miss most of it.
+If portraits are already done, you get cocktail hour back.

 Your Date Might Still Be Available